 No matter the size, every man will always mind his size!
-A man’s penis size for instance, will always be a big deal as it touches on his sexual world.
-And anything that negatively affects a man’s sexual pride is a sexual disorder!
-One such disorder is Penile Dysmorphic Disorder.
-Have you heard of this?
-If not, welcome to men’s sexual world!
+A man’s penis size, for instance, will always be a big deal as it touches on his sexual world.
+If it negatively affect’s his sexual pride, it’s a sexual disorder.
+One such disorders is Penile Dysmorphic Disorder (PDD).

 What exactly is Penile Dysmorphic Disorder?

-While your “willy-fear” is often linked to shape or size, it may include other concerns such as its network of veins, its curving angle when fully erected, and it’s penile skin colour.
+While your “willy-fear” is often linked to shape or size, it may include other concerns such as its network of veins, its curving angle when fully erected, and its penile skin color.

 Do you know that focusing on your penis can be for a very minor reason, and often, for imagined reasons?
 For no physical reason at all!
 Yes, just in your mind.
 That’s why it’s called a disorder.

 Do you feel disappointed by your dark-colored glans penis?
 Or is your glans penis super pink and not a little darker as those of “normal” men?
 Glans simply refer to the top part of your superman!

 Do you constantly feel depressed because your ding-dong’s thickness doesn’t feel meaty as you would have wished, but a network of thick veins?